dangrie158/dolce/README.md

 Current Version: v0.1.0

+## Features

 Get notified if something (bad) happens to your containers.
+Supports the following notification options:

+- EMail via SMTP
+- Discord via WebHooks
+- Telegram via the Bot API

+All Notifications use a exponential backoff algorithm to avoid spamming you with messages if a container decides to go into a restart loop.

 ## Setup